DanGioiaSTLCC/bbContentLayoutTool/README.md

 <h3>Dependencies</h3>

-You will need the 'Javascript Hack' building block installed in Blackboard.
+If you want to use the tool in Blackboard, you will need the 'Javascript Hack' building block installed in Blackboard.
 Your theme should also include the 'Font Awesome' fonts, declared with:  font family 'FontAwesome';

 <h3>Installing the Hack</h3>